goharbor/community/proposals/new/gc_perf_enhancement.md

 1. Code impletation bases on the proposed mentioned above.
 2. Add a cleanup tool to remove orphaned tag link files (optional).
 3. Benchmark GC performance in a real S3 environment before and after the change.
+4. This tag deletion is intended as a temporary measure and can be removed in a future release.
+By then, most artifacts in Harbor will be tagless, eliminating the need for explicit user configuration.